A Simple Fix for Blurry Bow Sight Pins

 What is a Verifier Peep?

 A verifier peep is a peep sight manufactured by Specialty Archery with a small lens built in that acts similar to reading glasses to clear up the pin or pins on the bow’s sights.
-Like reading glasses, verifier peeps come in a series of “strengths” for various levels of visual impairment.
-They also come in three different diameters: 1/8”, 1/4”, and 5/16”.

 I often see hunters confuse verifiers with clarifiers, but they are actually two very different pieces of archery equipment.
 While verifiers clear up objects close to the peep sight, like your sight pins, clarifiers are used with sight lenses to clear up the target.

-Who Needs a Verifier Peep?
+Who Needs a Verifier?

 Verifier peeps are primarily for archers who need reading glasses to see things up close.
 Unfortunately, that covers most hunters my age or older due to a common condition called presbyopia.